About the Journal

 Aim and Scope

-Global Journal of Sociology: Current Issues is an international peer-refereed journal which aims to publish sociological research and theory with respect to current issues on sociology and to provide an international platform for researchers/academicians and practitioners from the field of sociology.
+Global Journal of Sociology: Current Issues (GJSOC) is an international peer-refereed journal which aims to publish sociological research and theory with respect to current issues on sociology and to provide an international platform for researchers/academicians and practitioners from the field of sociology.
 The scope of Global Journal of Sociology: Current Issues includes, but is not limited to current issues on sociology including anthropology, history, politics, economy, ethnic studies, culture, social identity, gender and human rights, law, social security and public health, marriage and family, migration and religion.

 Birlesik Dunya Yenilik Arastirma ve Yayincilik Merkezi

 Registration: SLBT 375, Free Port, Famagusta, (North) Cyprus

 Director, Mehmet Cemal Uzunboylu

 GSM: +90 542 856 60 55